dd9jn/rfc4880bis/crypto-refresh.md

 Policy about how large to make such a packet to defend against traffic analysis is beyond the scope of this document.

-# Radix-64 Conversions {#radix64}
+# Base64 Conversions {#base64}

 As stated in the introduction, OpenPGP's underlying native representation for objects is a stream of arbitrary octets, and some systems desire these objects to be immune to damage caused by character set translation, data conversions, etc.

 In principle, any printable encoding scheme that met the requirements of the unsafe channel would suffice, since it would not change the underlying binary bit streams of the native OpenPGP data structures.
 The OpenPGP standard specifies one such printable encoding scheme to ensure interoperability.

-OpenPGP's Radix-64 encoding is composed of two parts: a base64 encoding of the binary data and an optional checksum.
+The encoding is composed of two parts: a base64 encoding of the binary data and an optional checksum.
 The base64 encoding used is described in {{Section 4 of RFC4648}}, and it is wrapped into lines of no more than 76 characters each.

 When decoding base64, an OpenPGP implementation must ignore all white space.

 ## Optional checksum {#optional-crc24}

-The optional checksum is a 24-bit Cyclic Redundancy Check (CRC) converted to four characters of radix-64 encoding by the same MIME base64 transformation, preceded by an equal sign (=).
+The optional checksum is a 24-bit Cyclic Redundancy Check (CRC) converted to four characters of base64 encoding by the same MIME base64 transformation, preceded by an equal sign (=).
 The CRC is computed by using the generator 0x864CFB and an initialization of 0xB704CE.
-The accumulation is done on the data before it is converted to radix-64, rather than on the converted data.
+The accumulation is done on the data before it is converted to base64, rather than on the converted data.
 A sample implementation of this algorithm is in {{sample-crc24}}.

 If present, the checksum with its leading equal sign MUST appear on the next line after the base64 encoded data.